2fast-team/2fast/README.md

 - Visual Studio
 	- Don't forget to select the *Mobile development with .NET* package in the installation process
 - Windows 10, version >= `1809`, October update 2018 (for the universal Windows application)
+	- The latest Windows 10 SDK is required because the target is set to this one
 - Android, version >= 7.0 (for the Android application)
 	* Remember to trust 3rd party Apps by enabling this in the Android developer settings if you want to build from source